 Some people argue that study skills matter more than knowledge when determining college success.
 It isn’t until after graduation where life experience becomes valuable in terms of job skills.
-In college, having a strong foundation of study skills help students succeed academically, especially in classes outside their field of interest or their major.
+In college, having a strong foundation of study skills helps students succeed academically, especially in classes outside their field of interest or their major.
 College students who struggle with executive functioning issues have a particularly difficult time applying these study skills.

 Why Are Study Skills Important for College Success?

 High school students are often over-programmed and follow highly structured routines with supervision from parents, teachers, and other adults.
 And while it is helpful during the teen years for parents to help keep kids on track, if adolescents are not given the opportunity to work on these skills independently, it can actually be detrimental.
 When young adults transition to a college environment, living independently, it is common for college students to struggle to find a balance on their own.
 For the first time, they are in charge of their time.
 They can choose when to go to sleep, when and what they’re eating, and what activities they are prioritizing.
 This can be exciting for some, and overwhelming for others.
 Young adults who have not been provided with opportunities to make choices may find themselves freezing when it’s time for them to choose.

 The efficient use of time—key to managing activities, classes, and friendships—helps students fully engage in college opportunities.
 Time management is just one skill college that students need.
 Executive functions are the central control processes located in the frontal lobe of the brain that coordinate and manage time as well as the ability to set goals, self-regulate, and think critically.
 How well students plan, prioritize, initiate, and complete tasks throughout the day reflects their ability to use their executive functions.

 How Do Executive Functioning Issues Affect Study Skills?